Founded in 1694, the Bank of England promotes the general public’s interests through maintaining monetary and financial stability.

 At Blenheim Palace today, the Bank of England will unveil the first polymer banknote – featuring Sir Winston Churchill.

 The Cyber-Duck team are excited to showcase the new website we have produced – diving into details of the new design and material.
-Take a look now!

 The new website will be the focal point for the Bank’s multi-channel campaign, ensuring that people have trust and confidence in the new banknote before release this September.